 HOW CAN I PARTICIPATE?

 To deliver your input, please follow the instructions below.
 All the consulted Roadmap documents can be downloaded below.

-Please send your input to firstname.lastname@example.org no later than 15 December 2017.
+Please send your input to firstname.lastname@example.org by 15 January 2018.

 A step-by-step guidance on how to participate:

 1) Get acquainted with the Roadmap structure by reading the descriptions of the priority areas below.

 2) Download the parts of the Roadmap which you plan on contributing to and take your time to go through the content.
 You can focus on the area(s) of your expertise and interest.